 Testing your targeting

 Targeting can have a huge impact on the engagement you see on your campaign — reaching the readers who will be most excited about your book is an important factor in driving clicks.
+If your goal is to drive engagement with your campaign, we recommend that you use author targeting (either on its own, or combined with category targeting).
+This is because ads using author targeting consistently drive higher rates of engagement than those that use category targeting on its own.

 - Your existing fans on BookBub